 Like most other herbs in the mint family, horehound lends itself to mixed adult beverages.
 The most popular horehound cocktail is the rock and rye, which is most commonly made with dissolved horehound candies like the cough drops listed above.
 The rock in the name refers to rock candy.
 You can make the drink with an infusion of the horehound herb instead of the candy.
 Horehound cocktails are typically whiskey-based and similar to the rock and rye.

 Horehound is viable as a salad green, like many other members of the mint family including mint itself and basil.
 Experts recommend not using horehound as a regular part of your diet.
 You can add a small amount of it to a salad as a green.
 Aside from the potential unpleasant health effects, you will want to use it in small amounts because of its bitter flavor.

 Horehound makes a good stir-fry vegetable, though you will want to use it in moderation just like in salads.
 You can stir-fry both the leaves and the flowers.

 Along with the medicinal applications, horehound has value as a culinary herb for seasoning proteins.
 Use it to flavor chicken and fish dishes.

 Next to cough drops, the most popular way to use horehound for its medicinal benefits is to make a tea with it.
 This may also be the simplest way to use the herb.
 Steep it in water for five minutes and then sweeten to taste with honey or sugar.

-Horehound tea is used mostly for respiratory ailments like bronchitis as well as digestive complaints like acid reflux.
+Horehound tea is mostly used for respiratory ailments like bronchitis and digestive complaints like acid reflux.
 Note that the herb does come with a longish list of potential side effects like hallucinations and irregular heartbeat, so talk to your doctor before consuming it.